caprenter/bingley-music-town/docs/_includes/main.md

 ![Cornell Daley live at Martinez](assets/images/cornell-daley-at-martinez.jpg){:class="img-responsive"}

-Bingley Makes Music, a new photographic exhibition by [Bingley Camera club<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.bingleycameraclub.org.uk/) will soon appeared on this website, in window displays on Bingley Main Street, and in [Bingley Arts Centre<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.bingleyartscentre.co.uk/).
+Bingley Makes Music, a new photographic exhibition by [Bingley Camera Club<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.bingleycameraclub.org.uk/){:target="_blank" rel="noopener noreferrer"} will soon appeared on this website, in window displays on Bingley Main Street, and in [Bingley Arts Centre<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.bingleyartscentre.co.uk/){:target="_blank" rel="noopener noreferrer"}.

 The photographs were taken over the past year to celebrate and showcase the diversity and joy of music in Bingley.

-The exhibition runs from 16th May - 26th June on seven windows on Main Street, Bingley with twenty prints on display inside the [Bingley Arts Centre<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.bingleyartscentre.co.uk/) that opens Monday - Friday 10-1 pm.
+The exhibition runs from 16th May - 26th June on seven windows on Main Street, Bingley with twenty prints on display inside the [Bingley Arts Centre<i class="fa fa-external-link" aria-hidden="true"></i>](https://www.bingleyartscentre.co.uk/){:target="_blank" rel="noopener noreferrer"} that opens Monday - Friday 10-1 pm.

 {% include live-today.md %}